darrylabbate/dotfiles/README.md

 $ curl get.darryl.sh/dotfiles | shasum -a 256
 ```

 The `curl` method will install everything automatically.
 This is really useful for quickly setting up a new machine.
-See the [repository](https://github.com/rootbeersoup/get.darryl.sh) for more detailed information on what the script does.

 ### Manual method